As I often write on this blog, the Raspberry Pi is the perfect device for hacking and pen testing.

 Most of the time, people don’t change the default password.

-Hack the password
+Crack the password

 The last step is to try cracking the password with aircrack-ng and your dictionaries